Mariners Sunday mailbag: What’s it like to cover a team that hasn’t made the playoffs in 17 seasons?

 But Seager doesn’t play shortstop or outfield where the bulk of the fielding mistakes have come this season.
 With J.P.
 Crawford taking over at shortstop, the rate of errors should decrease.
 Tim Beckham struggled there as the starter.
 Looking at the current roster, the outfield will still be a concern unless Domingo Santana, Mallex Smith and Jay Bruce somehow magically transform into capable defensive players.

 The Twins and Rays would certainly be teams to consider watching.
 Both teams seem like postseason contenders and play a type of baseball that is easy to enjoy.
 And they aren’t typical juggernauts like the Yankees, Red Sod and Dodgers.
 Minnesota was the fastest team to hit 100 homers this season and they have a collection of outstanding young players that aren’t well-known to the average fan, but very talented.
 Watching Byron Buxton play center field is quite enjoyable.
-The Twins also have Nelson Cruz, who was one of the best human beings to put on a Mariners uniform.
+The Twins also have Nelson Cruz, who is one of the best human beings to put on a Mariners uniform.

 The Rays are doing it with unbelievable pitching.
 Shorewood High School alum Blake Snell’s starts are now becoming a must watch.
 Plus there are so many former Mariners on the Rays, it would be like cheering for the Mariners anyway.